 Baylor Law's Top Gun National Mock Trial Competition is an innovative, invitation-only mock trial tournament where the single best advocates from the sixteen top trial advocacy schools across the nation (based on results from the other major national competitions) go head-to-head for the honor of being designated as “Top Gun.”
 The competition also boasts the use of advanced trial presentation software and a winner-take-all prize of $10,000.

+Top Gun was created in 2010 based on and inspired by Baylor Law’s highly-regarded advocacy program, and is a competition radically innovative and uniquely distinct.
 Unlike other mock trial competitions, participants do not receive the case file until they arrive in Waco, a mere 24 hours before the first round of trials begin.
-Preparation includes reviewing depositions, records, and photographs, and taking a trip to the actual places where events in the case supposedly occurred.
-Shortly before each round, competitors are assigned a witness or witnesses who may be used at their discretion during the round.
+Preparation includes reviewing depositions, records, and photographs, and making a site visit to view the scene where the events occurred.
+Shortly before each round, competitors are assigned the witnesses who may be used at their discretion during the round.
 The jurors for each round are distinguished trial lawyers and judges.